-Part of the reason the price of mortgages is so low at D is that the payoffs are so bad at DD, which reduces not just the value of the mortgages at D but the leverage that can be obtained on that reduced value.
+Part of the reason the price of mortgages is so low at D is that the payoffs are so bad at DD, which reduces not just the value of the mortgages at D but the leverage that can be obtained in the repo market on that reduced value.

-5.1 What's so bad about the leverage cycle?
+5.2 What's so bad about the leverage cycle?